BenjaminTendler/DW-SSFP/README.md

 Requires *numpy*, *sys*, and *nibabel*

+**DiffusionTensor_DWSSFP_MATLAB**

+Code to fit a diffusion tensor model to DW-SSFP data, implemented in MATLAB.
+Based on the DW-SSFP model described in Freed, D.E. et al., "*Steady-state free precession experiments and exact treatment of diffusion in a uniform gradient*", J. Chem.
+Phys.
+115, 4249 (2001).

 **Ball2Sticks_DWSSFP** and **DiffusionTensor_DWSSFP**

 Code to fit a ball & 2 sticks model and diffusion tensor model to DW-SSFP data aquired at one and two flip angles, based on the process described in Tendler, Benjamin C., et al. "*Use of multi-flip angle measurements to account for transmit inhomogeneity and non-Gaussian diffusion in DW-SSFP*", NeuroImage 220 (2020): 117113.
 Fitting performed using the cuDIMOT toolbox (https://users.fmrib.ox.ac.uk/~moisesf/cudimot/).